|

 Check for Errors before Update

-As users work on a set of data contained in a DataSet, you can mark each change with
+As users work on a set of data contained in a DataSet, you can mark

-each column of the row with the SetColumnError method.
+errors on each column of the row with the SetColumnError method.

-Before updating a data source with a DataSet, it's recommended that you first invoke
+Before updating a data source with a DataSet, it's recommended that you

-contains only the changes made to the original.
+that contains only the changes made to the original.
 Before sending the DataSet to the

-data source for updating, check the HasErrors property of each table to see if any
+data source for updating, check the HasErrors property of each table to see if any errors

-errors have been attached to the rows or columns in the rows.
+have been attached to the rows or columns in the rows.

 protected void btnUpdate_Click (object sender, System.EventArgs e)